DeepRNN/image_captioning/utils/coco/readme.md

 This is the MS COCO API downloaded from https://github.com/pdollar/coco.
+I have slightly modified it for convenience reasons.